Enough-Software/enough_icalendar/README.md

 ## Features and bugs

-`enough_icalendar` supports all icalendar components and provides easy to access mmodels:
+`enough_icalendar` supports all icalendar components and provides easy to access models:
 * `VCALENDAR`
 * `VEVENT`
 * `VTIMEZONE` with the `STANDARD` and `DAYLIGHT` subcomponents